Chapter 04 / Use Cases

 Do I need AWD for snow or will FWD with winter tires work?+

 FWD with winter tires handles the vast majority of snow driving conditions that most commuters encounter.
-The AAA 2021 study showed FWD with winter tires stopped shorter from 30 mph on packed snow than AWD with all-seasons.
+Because braking distance comes from the tires and not the drivetrain, FWD on winter tires stops shorter on packed snow than AWD on all-seasons.
 If your budget allows only one upgrade, buy winter tires first.
 If you want the best combination, AWD with winter tires gives you confident starts plus shorter stops.
 For mountain driving, steep grades, and frequent unplowed conditions, AWD or 4WD combined with winter tires is the ideal setup.

 How much do winter tires actually help?+